Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Twin Falls on Maligne River 2025-08-18 14:02](./attachments/202508181402-001.jpeg "Twin Falls on Maligne River 2025-08-18 14:02")

-We're on the campsite we used on any early 2000s&mdash;maybe 2004&mdash;trip with Royce, his two sons, and me and was the occasion of the great dunking.
+We made camp at around 14:00 on the site we used on our circa 2004 trip with Royce, his two sons, and me&mdash; the occasion of &ldquo;the great dunking&rdquo;.
+Today, the water below camp is quite frothy, a far cry from the relatively placid water that Royce recalls fishing in back then.

-The river below the falls is quite frothy.
-Royce recalls that, on the circa 2004 trip, the flow was much, much less and that he fished below the falls.

 Because of the misting rain and calm winds, the mosquitos chased us into the tent earlier than usual.